 CNT/SWAT

-In addition to more than 50 percent of our officers being trained in crisis intervention (exceeding the national average of 20 percent), this highly-specialized CNT team has additional capabilities to help ensure safe resolutions for all in volatile situations.
+MVPD has one of the most well-trained teams in Crisis Negotiations (CNT) in the County.
+In addition to more than 50% of our officers being trained in crisis intervention (exceeding the national average of 20%), this highly-specialized CNT team has additional capabilities to help ensure safe resolutions for all in volatile situations.